MicrosoftDocs/query-docs/query-languages/m/m-spec-introduction.md

 ms.service: powerquery

 ms.topic: overview
-ms.date: 2/25/2020
+ms.date: 8/2/2022
 ms.author: dougklo

 ---

 # Introduction

 ## Overview

 Microsoft Power Query provides a powerful "get data" experience that encompasses many features.
 A core capability of Power Query is to filter and combine, that is, to "mash-up" data from one or more of a rich collection of supported data sources.
 Any such data mashup is expressed using the Power Query Formula Language (informally known as "M").
-Power Query embeds M documents in Excel and Power BI workbooks to enable repeatable mashup of data.
+Power Query embeds M documents in in a wide range of Microsoft products, including Excel, Power BI, Analysis Services, Dataverse to enable repeatable mashup of data.

 This document provides the specification for M. After a brief introduction that aims at building some first intuition and familiarity with the language, the document covers the language precisely in several progressive steps:

 1. The _lexical structure_ defines the set of texts that are lexically valid.

 2. Values, expressions, environments and variables, identifiers, and the evaluation model form the language's _basic concepts_.